couchbase/cbgt/IDEAS.md

 164 And, the Cfg system should provide some CAS-like facilities for any Planners that are racing to save their latest plans.

-166 Still, some cbft nodes might be slow in hearing the news, and clients must be careful to handle this situation of out-of-date cbft nodes, which is a guaranteed-to-happen scenario.
-(Imagine a cbft node that's just overworked, slow and out-of-date.)
+166 Still, some cbgt nodes might be slow in hearing the news, and clients must be careful to handle this situation of out-of-date cbgt nodes, which is a guaranteed-to-happen scenario.
+(Imagine a cbgt node that's just overworked, slow and out-of-date.)

-170 Eventually, a cbft instance / Manager / Planner is going to have a new, latest & greatest plan that's different than its previous plan.
+170 Eventually, a cbgt instance / Manager / Planner is going to have a new, latest & greatest plan that's different than its previous plan.
 Next, responsibility switches to the Janitor.

-180 Each Janitor running a cbft node knows its cbft-ID, and can focus on the subset of the plan related to that cbft-ID.
+180 Each Janitor running a cbgt node knows its cbgt-ID, and can focus on the subset of the plan related to that cbgt-ID.

 190 A Janitor can then create or delete local PIndexes and setup/teardown Feeds as needed to match its subset of the plan.